 Using AKKR8 for Monitoring Indoor Air Quality

-AKKR8 has embedded sensors for measuring various air quality related parameters, in short AQ.
-It has an integrated ultra-low power digital gas sensor solution which integrates a metal oxide (MOX) gas sensor to detect a wide range of Volatile Organic Compounds (VOCs) for indoor air quality monitoring.
+AKKR8 has embedded sensors for measuring various air quality-related parameters, in short AQ.
+The tech-savvy description is that it has an integrated ultra-low-power digital gas sensor solution which integrates a metal oxide (MOX) gas sensor to detect a wide range of Volatile Organic Compounds (VOCs) for indoor air quality monitoring.
 The air quality sensor is based on a micro-hotplate technology which enables a highly reliable solution for gas sensors, very fast cycle times and a significant reduction in average power consumption.
+Now let us look at what this means.

 The AQ sensor measures:

-· eTVOC The equivalent Total Volatile Organic Compound (eTVOC) output range for CCS811 is from 0ppb up to 29206ppb.
+· eTVOC The equivalent Total Volatile Organic Compound (eTVOC) output range for the sensor is from 0ppb up to 29206ppb.
+It can detect Alcohols, Aldehydes, Ketones, Organic Acids, Amines, Aliphatic and Aromatic Hydrocarbons.

-Due to the nature of the sensor, it shortens the battery life time of the sensor.
-Thus we do recommend using this function using a power supply, if the intention is to measure often.
+Due to the nature of the sensor, measuring air quality regularly and accurately shortens the battery lifetime of the device.
+Thus we do recommend using this function using a power supply if the intention is to measure often.

 AKKR8 wakes up at predefined time intervals.
 The sensor can send every value to the server or be set to read the value, store it and go back to sleep if the value is below an acceptable limit.
 If the threshold is exceeded, the sensor will force the value to be sent immediately to the server.